vinnichase/got/README.md

 `$ yarn add gotjs`

+The package provides its own typings so you can use it with TypeScript out of the box.
+However you can also start over with plain JS.

 ## Usage

 As any other [graph database](https://en.wikipedia.org/wiki/Graph_database) a got graph consists of exact two entities: **nodes** and **edges**.
 Nodes have a property `id` which uniquely identifies them in the whole graph.
 Additionally each node can contain an arbitrarily structured JavaScript object.
-Edges are defined by at least four properties `from`, `fromType`, `to` and `toType`. `from` and `to` are `id`s of two nodes which are connected by the edge wich would practically be enough to define a very simple graph.
+Edges are defined by at least four properties `from`, `fromType`, `to` and `toType`. `from` and `to` are `id`s of two nodes which are connected by the edge which would practically be enough to define a very simple graph.
 But in order to represent any possible data structure we will need to define the type of connection between two nodes.
 In other words, we have to define the role that one node plays in connection with another.
 This can be done with the properies `fromType` and `toType`.

 Now since we know the basic elements of a got graph we should start writing the graph to have a foundation to play with.